Shittuking/telos-docs/docs/learn/defi_guide/staking_sTLOS.md

 **Claim your sTLOS rewards.**

-Note: All matured positions will be claimed in one transaction when claim has been clicked and confirmed.
+Note: All matured positions will be claimed in one transaction when the claim button is clicked and has been confirmed.

 1. **Select desired amount to claim**